OriOri-CCP7/oriori/README.md

 ```

 ### SECRET_KEY
-You needed to create a secret key for your team or yourself if you work for MVP:
+You needed to create a secret key for your team or yourself if you are working solo and copy it to SECRET_KEY:-

 https://codinggear.blog/django-generate-secret-key/#generate-secret-key-in-django-using-getrandomsecretkeynbspfunction

 ### DEBUG